jart/js2-closure/README.md

 the top of your buffer.
 It works like magic.
 It also runs instantaneously, even if you have a big project.

+This tool only works on files using traditional namespacing, i.e. `goog.provide` and `goog.require`.
+However js2-closure is smart enough to turn itself off in files that use `goog.module` or ES6 imports.

 ### Installation